Andrade-Diego/CS499/TensorFlowAPI/README.md

 # TensorFlow API- Detecting Parking Lot Spaces Occupied/Empty
+This README include directions on how to setup a working version of the tensorflow API for our specific parking lot detection project

 Since the tensorflow API is too large to properly push to this directory, I have forked my modifications to the repository shown below.
 * [Tensorflow Object Detection API(v1.13.0)](https://github.com/apschuster/models/tree/r1.13.0) - Object Detection API